Bank Accounts website

 Tax rate – Corporate tax standard rate is 12.5%.

-Capital gains – Capital Gains from disposals of shares, bonds, debentures and other titles of companies or other legal persons incorporated in Cyprus or abroad and options thereon are exempt.
+Capital gains – Capital Gains from disposals of shares, bonds, debentures and other corporate titles or other legal persons incorporated in Cyprus or abroad and options thereon are exempt.

 There is a capital gains tax of 20% levied on gains arising from the disposal of immovable property situated in Cyprus or the disposal of shares in companies that own Cyprus-situated immovable property.
 Shares listed on any recognized stock exchange are excluded from capital gains tax.